robertmartin8/ReasonableDeviations/_posts/2018-03-10-mlstocks-edu.md

 r'>' + re.escape(variable) + r'.*?(\-?\d+\.*\d*K?M?B?|N/A[\\n|\s]*|>0|NaN)%?(</td>|</span>)'
 ```

-While it looks pretty arcane, all it is doing is searching for the first occurence of the feature (e.g "Market Cap"), then it looks forward until it finds a number immediately followed by a `</td>` or `</span>` (signifying the end of a table entry).
+While it looks pretty arcane, all it is doing is searching for the first occurence of the feature (e.g. "Market Cap"), then it looks forward until it finds a number immediately followed by a `</td>` or `</span>` (signifying the end of a table entry).
 The complexity of the expression above accounts for some subtleties in the parsing:

 - the numbers could be preceeded by a minus sign
 - Yahoo Finance sometimes uses K, M, and B as abbreviations for thousand, million and billion respectively.